RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 nodeBooter -d $SDRROOT/dev/nodes/DevMgr_hostname/DeviceManager.dcd.xml -logcfgfile logconfiguration.cfg
 ```

-- Hard-coded under the device `componentinstantiation` element as element `loggingconfig` in the DCD file.
+- Added to the device componentinstantiation element as element loggingconfig in the DCD file
-- Hard-coded into a device instance as property `LOGGING_CONFIG_URI` in the DCD file.
+- Added to a device instance as property `LOGGING_CONFIG_URI` in the DCD file

 The URI is resolved through 2 different methods: